The 8 Best Books for Parenting Toddlers

 As a parent of a toddler, you are probably starting to master the art of sneakiness and you don’t even realize it.
-Have you found yourself sneaking vegetables into your kiddos food?
+Have you found yourself sneaking vegetables into your kiddo’s food?
 Or, maybe you’ve told your toddler that they’re going to play the clean-up game.
 Since when was cleaning up a fun game?

-The book focuses on 4 main areas.
+“How to con your kid” focuses on 4 main areas.
 You’ll learn how to con your kid into eating, bathing, talking quietly, and taking medicine.
 And then, once you’ve mastered the art of sneakiness, you’ll be able to con them into anything!

-Each section is going to give your practical, simple to apply behaviors that are going to make your life MUCH simpler.
+Each section is going to give your practical, simple-to-apply behaviors that are going to make your life MUCH simpler.
 This is one of those books that I don’t want to give away too much because you really need to read it for yourself and figure out which things will work for you.
 There is A LOT of valuable information here, and it’s a quick and easy read.

 Like several of the other books listed here, one of the most important things about parenting is effectively communicating with our toddlers and preschoolers in a way that makes sense to them.